Joanne Simpson: Personal

+Simpson was married three times.
+In 1944, she married meteorologist Victor Starr; the two divorced in 1947.
+In 1948, she married her second husband, physics instructor Willem Van Rensselaer Malkus, who would go on to be a professor of applied mathematics at MIT.
+She and Malkus divorced in 1964 and, in January 1965, she married meteorologist Robert Simpson, whom she first met in 1943 and with whom she already had a professional relationship.

-She is quoted as saying winning the Rossby Medal in 1983 made her feel "it isn't really so ridiculous that I did all of this.
+Simpson is quoted as saying winning the Rossby Medal in 1983 made her feel "it isn't really so ridiculous that I did all of this.
 I'm not really a freak; I am a member of the community."

-Yet, poignantly, in an article published in the Annals of the New York Academy of Sciences, she was quoted as saying "I am not convinced that either the position, rewards or achievements have been worth the cost.
+Yet, poignantly, in an article published in the Annals of the New York Academy of Sciences, she was quoted as saying, "I am not convinced that either the position, rewards or achievements have been worth the cost.
 My personal and married life and child raising have surely suffered from the professional attainments I have achieved."

-Her brother Daniel C. Gerould was the Lucille Lortel Distinguished Professor of Theatre and Comparative Literature at the Graduate Center, City University of New York and Director of Publications of the Martin E. Segal Theatre Center.
-Her husband was hurricane expert Robert Simpson.
-Her former husband Willem Van Rensselaer Malkus (1923-2016) was a professor of applied mathematics at MIT.
+Her, brother Daniel C. Gerould, was the Lucille Lortel Distinguished Professor of Theatre and Comparative Literature at the Graduate Center, City University of New York and Director of Publications of the Martin E. Segal Theatre Center.

-Simpson died March 4, 2010, in Washington D.C., surrounded by her family.
+Simpson died March 4, 2010, in Washington D.C., at the age of 86 from multiple organ failure.
+She is buried, along with her husband Robert, at Rock Creek Cemetery in Washington, D.C.